upmcplanetracker/podman-version-updater/README.md

 *   **For Podman ≤ 5.8.3** – Run the main updater script directly.
 It clones, builds, installs, migrates the database, and restarts your containers.
 *   **For Podman ≥ 6.0.0** – You must first run the `prepare-for-podman6.sh` script to install **Netavark 2.0.0**, **Aardvark‑dns 2.0.0**, and the required rootless container configuration files.
 Then run the main updater with the v6.0.0 tag.
 *   The scripts back up your running containers, stop services gracefully, verify the new binary, and restore everything automatically.
-*   For v6 upgrades, existing `/etc/containers` config files are automatically backed up to `/tmp/containers-config-backup.*` before being overwritten.
-If you have a non-standard graphroot or custom storage paths, review and restore from that backup after the upgrade.
 *   **If anything fails, the updater removes any partially installed files and leaves your original Podman untouched.**
 *   The rollback function only removes files placed by the updater script.
 The dependency binaries installed by the preparation script are **not** removed by `--rollback`.
 You must revert them manually if desired (see the Rollback section).